Here are all the winners from the Grammys 2022 – rolling list

 Demi Lovato, Ariana Grande – ‘Met Him Last Night (Dave Audé Remix)’

-Deftones – ‘Passenger (Mike Shinoda Remix)’
+Deftones – ‘Passenger (Mike Shinoda Remix)’ – winner

 PVA – ‘Talks (Mura Masa Remix)’